ikrasovytskyi/owox-data-marts-v1/docs/google-sheets-connectors/x-ads.md

+# X Ads

-# How to Import Data from X Ads to Google Sheets
+How to Import Data from X Ads to Google Sheets

 This guide will walk you through the process of collecting the X / Twitter Ads data directly into Google Sheets.